theScrabi/CoraLibre-android/README.md

+# CLOSED
+The development of coralibre is stuck.
+This is not bad as there is another implementation called [CCTG](https://codeberg.org/corona-contact-tracing-germany/cwa-android) that does exactly what we what we where trying to achieve with this project.
+You can download CCTG from [fdroid](https://f-droid.org/packages/de.corona.tracing/).
+The CCTG Project is also looking for contributors ;)

 # CoraLibre – Open Source version of the German Corona-Warn-App

 **Note:** This app is not ready for any meaningful usage yet.